Visiting the Metropolitan Museum of Art with kids is one of the great treasures of the world, and one of our favorite things to do in NYC.

 My daughter’s school sent home this list in preparation for a class trip to The Metropolitan Museum of Art.
 It’s great advice, so I’m including it in its entirety:

 Museums are awesome, but only if everyone in them behaves politely and appropriately.
 Below are some basic rules for being a good museum guest.
 Some have to do with simply being polite, and some have to do with the more serious matter of the safety and preservation of the objects themselves.
-Many of these art works are fragile, so please stick to the rules so we can help keep these fabulous works of art in good condition for future generations to enjoy!
+Many of these artworks are fragile, so please stick to the rules so we can help keep these fabulous works of art in good condition for future generations to enjoy!

 - No pens.
 You should bring a notebook (preferably one with a hard cover for writing on) and should feel free to sketch any of the pieces and/or take notes on the exhibits.
 You must, however, do so IN PENCIL.
 Pens/ink can cause serious damage.